 And finally, you have a right to complain, both internally and to regulators, if you know or suspect that your privacy has been violated.

 Why HIPAA Matters To You As An Employee

 In addition to protecting privacy, HIPAA requires covered entities to provide security for PHI.
 The information you handle on a day-to-day business is very sensitive and extra steps are needed to make sure that it is protected, no matter where it is.

-Therefore, you should take reasonable precautions to make sure that PHI is not exposed, like turning computer screens so that they can’t be seen by unauthorized individuals, ensuring that systems “time out” after a period of non-use, that users must authenticate themselves and even things like keeping patient records behind the desk so they can’t be seen by unauthorized individuals.
+Therefore, you should take reasonable precautions to make sure that PHI is not exposed, like turning computer screens so that they can’t be seen by unauthorized individuals, ensuring that systems “time out” after a period of non-use, requiring users to authenticate themselves, and by keeping patient records behind the desk so they can’t be seen by unauthorized individuals.
 Remember, the goal is to protect PHI.
-Failure to achieve that goal not only damages the reputation of your employer, but can also result in heavy fines.
-The HIPAA and HITECH laws require both covered entities and business associates to disclose whenever they have had an unauthorized access to or loss of unencrypted or unsecured PHI.
+Failure to achieve that goal not only damages the reputation of your employer but can also result in heavy fines.
+The HIPAA and HITECH laws require both covered entities and business associates to disclose whenever they have an unauthorized access to or loss of unencrypted or unsecured PHI.

 Tying it All Together

 There is a lot of confusion about what HIPAA does and does not require.
 While the 1996 law and its regulations are long and complicated, the basic principles are simple.

 As an employee, the most important things you need to know is how to store, transmit and dispose of PHI.
 HIPAA has specific requirements for how you handle data.
 If you don’t know, ask!

 As a patient or individual, you should know your rights and know which entities are covered under HIPAA.
 For more information, visit www.hhs.gov, where you can find specifics about what information is protected, and file an official complaint should you feel your rights have been violated.